Tim-Abwao/jokes-and-trivia-chatbot/README.md

-# Jokes, number & date trivia chatbot
+# Jokes & Trivia Chatbot

 A simple chatbot that's fun to talk to.
 Powered by [Rasa][1].